darubiomunoz/portfolio-10-joblistingwithfiltering/README.md

 I believe it's going to be difficult at first but I'm sure I can find a way to make it until the end of the project successfully with the help of my usual strategy search-read-ask :smile:

-Also I'll be adding two sections to my README from now and on at final stage of the project to tell my experience about **What I learnt** and **Continued Development**.
+Also I'll be adding two sections to my README from now and on at final stage of the project to tell my experience about **What I learned** and **Continued Development**.
 ### Built With :computer:

 This component is developed with: